PSYC 101. Introduction to Psychology. 4 Units.

 PSYC 502.
 Advanced Statistics II.
 4 Units.

-Thorough introduction to regression analysis and analysis of variance (ANOVA), with emphasis on hypothesis testing and the development of general models that partition overall variability.
-Topics covered include simple and multiple regression, one-way and factorial, repeated-measures ANOVA, and analysis of covariance.
-Evaluation of assumptions and nonparametric alternatives.
+Provides a thorough introduction to regression analysis and analysis of variance (ANOVA), with emphasis on hypothesis testing and the development of general models that partition overall variability.
+Covers topics including simple and multiple regression, one-way and factorial, repeated-measures ANOVA, and analysis of covariance as well as evaluating assumptions and nonparametric alternatives.

 PSYC 503.
 Advanced Multivariate Statistics.
 4 Units.